Catch-22 (logic): Origin and meaning

 Joseph Heller coined the term in his 1961 novel Catch-22, which describes absurd bureaucratic constraints on soldiers in World War II.
 The term is introduced by the character Doc Daneeka, an army surgeon who invokes "Catch-22" to explain why any pilot requesting mental evaluation for insanity—hoping to be found not sane enough to fly and thereby escape dangerous missions—demonstrates his own sanity in creating the request and thus cannot be declared insane.
 This phrase also means a dilemma or difficult circumstance from which there is no escape because of mutually conflicting or dependent conditions.

 "You mean there's a catch?"

 "Sure there's a catch," Doc Daneeka replied.
 "Catch-22.
 Anyone who wants to get out of combat duty isn't really crazy."

 There was only one catch and that was Catch-22, which specified that a concern for one's own safety in the face of dangers that were real and immediate was the process of a rational mind.
 Orr was crazy and could be grounded.
 All he had to do was ask; and as soon as he did, he would no longer be crazy and would have to fly more missions.
 Orr would be crazy to fly more missions and sane if he didn't, but if he was sane, he had to fly them.
 If he flew them, he was crazy and didn't have to; but if he didn't want to, he was sane and had to.
 Yossarian was moved very deeply by the absolute simplicity of this clause of Catch-22 and let out a respectful whistle.

 Different formulations of "Catch-22" appear in the novel.
 The term is applied to loopholes and quirks of the military system, always with the implication that rules are inaccessible to and slanted against those lower in the hierarchy.
-In chapter 6, Yossarian (the protagonist) is told that Catch-22 requires him to do anything his commanding officer tells him to do, regardless of whether these orders contradict orders from the officer's superiors.
+In chapter 6, Yossarian is told that Catch-22 requires him to do anything his commanding officer tells him to do, regardless of whether these orders contradict orders from the officer's superiors.